r57zone/Half-Life-Alyx-novr/README.md

 "'" | Fixing left controller in place (Chapter 5: North Star) | fixing left controller in space Backspace | Health and ammo display | Left controller rotation ";" | Throwing items (grenades, energy balls, and so on).
 To throw an energy ball in chapter 11, you need to double press the button | Movement of the left controller forward
-Delete and End | Enabling and disabling aiming mode (also disabled when the right and middle mouse buttons are clicked) | Moving controllers in front of the face
+End | The throw of the energy ball (part 11) | Left controller movement Delete | Enabling and disabling aiming mode (also disabled when the right and middle mouse buttons are clicked) | Moving controllers in front of the face
 PageUP | Move up | Moving controllers and heads up PageDown | Move down | Move controllers and heads down Numpad - | Reset move down and up | Return to position before moving